 When using PowerShell, the

-Grant-CsTeamsUpgradePolicy cmdlet checks the configuration of the corresponding settings in TeamsMessagingPolicy, TeamsCallingPolicy, and TeamsMeetingPolicy to determine if those settings would be superceded by TeamsUpgradePolicy and if so, an informational message is provided in PowerShell.
+Grant-CsTeamsUpgradePolicy cmdlet checks the configuration of the corresponding settings in TeamsMessagingPolicy, TeamsCallingPolicy, and TeamsMeetingPolicy to determine if those settings would be superseded by TeamsUpgradePolicy and if so, an informational message is provided in PowerShell.
 As noted above, is no longer necessary to set these other policy settings.
-Below is an example of what the PowerShell warning looks like:
+The following is an example of what the PowerShell warning looks like: